AndrLind-IT/Active-Directory-Home-Lab/Environment Setup.md

 If these things don't work, verify that the network settings are correct.

-Next, we’ll change the hostname and install VMware Tools before restarting the computer, just as we did previously.
+Next, we'll change the hostname and install VMware Tools before restarting the computer, just as we did previously.
 ```powershell
 Rename-Computer -NewName "DC1" -Force -PassThru
 ```
-After restart we’ll join CL1 to the domain.
+After restart we'll join CL1 to the domain.
 These command will require admin credentials and a computer restart.

 ```powershell
 # Run as administrator in PowerShell (not PowerShell Core)